billkarsh/SpikeGLX/Markdown/FVW_Help.md

 Channels can be restored in the Channels menu by toggling them on or choosing `Show All`.

-### Selecting a Time Range
+### Selecting Time Ranges

+You can use click-and-drag to graphically select a time range either to zoom the current view, or to set a range for the export function.

+* To zoom, hold down the **Ctrl** key on the initial left-click.
-To graphically select an Export time range hold down the Ctrl key and left-click and drag in the graph area.
-The window will automatically scroll if you move the mouse beyond the right or left edge of the window.
+* For export, hold down the **Shift** key as you left-click.

+For either type of drag operation the window will automatically scroll if you move the mouse beyond the right or left edge of the window.

 * You may need to wiggle the mouse a bit to make it scroll.
-* You don't have to keep the Ctrl key down after you start dragging.
+* You don't have to keep the modifier key down after you start dragging.
-* You can deselect by Ctrl-left-clicking without dragging.
+* You can erase an export range by Shift-left-clicking without dragging.
-* The `Status` area at the bottom includes a selection readout.
+* The `Status` area at the bottom includes an export selection readout.

 ### Performance Tips